haykct/Forecast/README.md

 #  Description

 A forecast app that shows the current weather and forecast for the next 5 days using location information.
-It also shows additional information such as relative humidity, precipitation, atmospheric pressure, wind speed, and direction.
+It also shows additional information such as relative humidity, precipitation, atmospheric pressure, wind speed and direction.

 #  Getting started